 2. Make sure your “Business Info” is actually informative.
 [20 mins]

-The following text fields that are specifically intended to help you communicate your writing needs with our community of writers:
+The following text fields are specifically intended to help you communicate your writing needs with our community of writers:

 - Voice & Personality